nearform/nodejs-distribution/README.md

 * LTS, LTS string i.e. "Carbon"
 * "PREBUILT", use prebuilt binaries if set to "T", otherwise build from sources

-Furthermore, there is a configurationfile at `.config/config.json` to map node.js versions to Red Hat projects.
+For the Red Hat images, there is a configurationfile at `.config/config.json` to map node.js versions to Red Hat projects.
+In the [Red Hat Catalog](https://access.redhat.com/containers/#/vendor/nearform) the different versions are organised in their own repository.
 In order to push images to the Red Hat cetification registry a secret has to be provided for each project.
 The configurationfile provides the ENV variables used to obtain a secret for each project, i.e. `NODEJS_6_SECRET`.